hyperlogic/riftty/README.md

 riftty
 ============

+This repo is now read-only and archived, it uses an old Oculus SDK from DK1 era and is unlikely to work on newer HMDs.

 Terminal emulator meant for use with the Oculus Rift headseat.

 Built with Oculus SDK 0.4.1 for DK2 support.